TensorNetwork/tensornetwork.org/src/quantum_phys/schrodinger_eqn.md

 differential equation which determines the of the quantum wavefunction $\Psi$ as a function of time.
-The wavefunction parameterizes the probability density of observing a certain (classical) configuration of a quantum system in the sense that the probability density is the square magnitude of the wavefunction.
+The wavefunction parameterizes the probability density of observing a certain configuration of a quantum system in the sense that the probability density is the square magnitude of the wavefunction.
 This correspondence is known as